ebraamraafat/Restaurant-Website---Information-System-Course-Project/README.md

 ![Project Screenshot](SS/Screenshot%202024-12-01%20153504.png)

-# Restaurant Website - Information System Course Project
+# Restaurant Website

-This project is a dynamic **Restaurant Website** developed as part of an **Information System course**.
-It features a modern and responsive design, offering users a seamless interaction and functionality.
+This project is a dynamic **Restaurant Website**  It features a modern and responsive design, offering users a seamless interaction and functionality.
 The website includes a registration page integrated with a MySQL database using **XAMPP**.

 ## Project Overview

 The website is designed to enhance the dining experience by providing a simple yet functional interface for users to register and interact with the restaurant.
 It is built using modern web technologies, and the back-end is supported by **MySQL** and **XAMPP** for database management.

 ![Project Screenshot](SS/Screenshot%202024-12-01%20152800.png)